This Palak Paneer Recipe is a flavorful concoction of Indian spices with spinach and paneer cheese.

 - 1 Tablespoon Tomato Paste

-- First wash your Spinach leafs well, blanch them in some boiling water for 30 seconds and then add them to a blender jar with a green chili (stem removed, keep the seeds) and 100 milliliter water.
+- Blanch the Spinach in some boiling water for 30 seconds and then add them to a blender jar with green chili (stem removed, keep the seeds) and water.
 Blend the whole content well so that no pieces are left, it should be smooth.
 Keep aside.

-- Chop your onion, add 2 tablespoon of oil to a pot and fry your onion translucent for a few minutes stirring frequently.
-Add the garlic paste and stir for another minute, then throw in the cumin powder, coriander powder, cinnamon powder, garam masala and Chili powder.
+- Heat up a pan with the oil and fry your chopped onion translucent for a few minutes stirring frequently.
+Add the garlic and stir cook for another minute, then throw in the cumin powder, coriander powder, cinnamon powder, garam masala and cayenne powder.
 Stir fry for another minute.

-- Add in the tomato paste and stir fry short.
-Pour in the smooth spinach and stir.
+- Continue to add in the tomato paste and stir fry quickly, then take down the heat

 - Serve hot with roti or basmati rice.